Chimera-INC/.github/profile/README.md

 # ░░░░░░░░░ Features ░░░░░░░░░
 ### Chimera.INC Power Client offers a wide range of features:

-# ░░░░░░░░░ Modular design: ░░░░░░░░░
+Our power client offers a range of utility tools, including macros, debug tools, and protocol management tools (coming soon!).
+These tools give players ability to automate tasks, profile and debug runtime quickly and easily.
-## Our power client is modular, allowing players to add or remove features as they see fit.
+Our power client is modular, allowing players to add or remove features as they see fit.
 This gives players the ability to customize their client to suit their individual needs.

-# ░░░░░░░░░ Utility tools: ░░░░░░░░░
-## Our power client offers a range of utility tools, including macros, debug tools, and protocol management tools (coming soon!).
-These tools give players ability to automate tasks, profile and debug runtime quickly and easily.

-# ░░░░░░░░░ Upgradeable: ░░░░░░░░░
-## Our power client is designed to be upgradeable, with the ability to add new scripts, mod and modules as they become available.
+Our power client is designed to be upgradeable, with the ability to add new scripts, mod and modules as they become available.
 This ensures that client is always up-to-date and offering players the latest tools and features.

+# ░░░░░░░░░ Specification: ░░░░░░░░░
+### Core mods:
+- JsMacros (Wagyourtail)
+- NBTEditor (12345Mega12345)
+- Meteor Client (Seasnail & Minegame)

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░